freedomofpress/securedrop-workstation-docs/docs/general/introduction.rst

 What is SecureDrop Workstation?
 -------------------------------

-SecureDrop Workstation is a project that uses Qubes to make SecureDrop faster and simpler for journalists to use.
+SecureDrop Workstation combines a native SeucreDrop client application — SecureDrop Inbox — with Qubes OS, to produce a system that faster and simpler for journalists to use.

 A key feature of SecureDrop is that journalists can receive submissions from unknown sources without risking the security of their own machines and networks.
-Previously, SecureDrop accomplished this by using a physical airgap (the *Secure Viewing Station*), meaning that to view submissions, journalists would have to download them, transfer them to an encrypted USB drive, and physically take that drive to a separate, non-networked computer for decryption and viewing.
+Previously, this was accomplished by using a physical airgap: to view submissions, journalists would have to download them using the *Journalist Workstation*, transfer them to an encrypted USB drive, and physically take that drive to a separate, non-networked computer (the *Secure Viewing Station*) for decryption and viewing.

-SecureDrop Workstation combines all of those steps into one workflow on one machine: SecureDrop Inbox running on a Qubes laptop that combines the *Journalist Workstation* and the *Secure Viewing Station*.
+SecureDrop Workstation combines all of those steps into one workflow on one machine: a Qubes laptop with SecureDrop Inbox that combines the *Journalist Workstation* and the *Secure Viewing Station*.

 Who is behind SecureDrop Workstation?
 -------------------------------------